hcamara/LearnRhythms/README.md

-# LearnFromRythm
+# How it works

+## Getting started
-This project consists of learning from rhythm.
+LearnFromRythm project consists of learning from rhythm.
 CNN is used for classification problem, tempo feature and average of beats for musical genre recognition problem.

-## Getting started
-LearnFromRythm is based on musical signature recognition and CNN classification.
 For musical signature  tempo feature and average of beats are used to detect similarity between two or more songs.